assareh/tfc-agent/README.md

 This repository provides an example of running [tfc-agent](https://hub.docker.com/r/hashicorp/tfc-agent) on AWS ECS, and shows how you can leverage tfc-agent to perform credential free provisioning using [Assume Role](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#assume-role).
 Though this simple example shows usage within a single AWS account, this pattern is used to allow provisioning across accounts without requiring AWS credentials in Terraform workspaces.

 ## Setup
 The `producer` workspace contains an example of registering and running the tfc-agent on ECS Fargate, along with necessary IAM policies and roles.
-It creates a `terraform_dev_role` to be using by the consumer who is provisioining infrastructure with Terraform.
+It creates a `terraform_dev_role` to be using by the consumer who is provisioning infrastructure with Terraform.

 The `consumer` workspace provides an example of assuming that role and provisioning an instance without placing credentials in the Terraform Cloud workspace.